Skip to contents

 Statistical Context

-This approach applies Rubin’s Rules for inference after multiple imputation:
+This approach applies Rubin’s Rules for inference after multiple imputation (see the rbmi quickstart vignette for background on the draws/impute/analyse/pool pipeline):

 We fit a model to each imputed dataset, derive a response variable on the CHG score, extract marginal effects or other statistics of interest, and combine the results into a single inference using Rubin’s combining rules.